-Language to allow for these remote meetings through the 2023-24 fiscal year, until June 30, 2024, assuming no additional cost, as the Governor's proposal for half of the fiscal year did not assume a cost.
+- Adopts the Governor's May Revision Trailer Bill Language on Access to Generic Resources. - Adopts a modified version of the Parental Participation Requirement in Applied Behavior Analysis (ABA) or Intensive Behavioral Intervention May Revision Governor's Trailer Bill Language to clarify that lack of parent participation cannot be a basis for denial or delay of ABA or intensive behavioral intervention services. - Adopts a modified version of the Remote Individualized Family Service Plan (IFSP) and Individual Program Plan (IPP) Meetings May Revision Governor's Trailer Bill Language to allow for these remote meetings through the 2023-24 fiscal year, until June 30, 2024. - Adopts the Rate Study Update Family Home Agencies May Revision Governor's Trailer Bill Language. - Approves a modified version of the May Revision request to continue the suspension of the Annual Family Program Fee and the Family Cost Participation Program extending the suspension through the 2023-24 fiscal year, until June 30, 2024.
+Prior to the 2022 Budget Act, both programs had been suspended during the COVID-19 Pandemic through department directive. - Adopts the Cleanup: HCBS Final Rule Directive Authority Cross-Reference Correction May Revision Governor's Trailer Bill Language. - Adopts a modified version of the Expanding Participant-Directed Services to Include Social Recreation and Camping Services May Revision Governor's Trailer Bill Language. - Approves \$6.2 million General Fund to improve service access and equity for individuals with developmental disabilities by supporting the development of standard procedures, require reporting on intake timelines and outcomes at Regional Centers, and remove barriers that delay access to medical services.
+While the dollars were included in the Budget Act, the Trailer Bill Language here was deferred until the end of the legislative session to allow additional time to reach agreement on language. - Defers the Regional Center Oversight Directive Authority May Revision Governor's Trailer Bill Language, conforming to the above.

-- Adopts the Rate Study Update Family Home Agencies May Revision Governor's Trailer Bill Language. - Approves a modified version of the May Revision request to continue the suspension of the Annual Family Program Fee and the Family Cost Participation Program extending the suspension through the 2023-24 fiscal year, until June 30, 2024, assuming no additional cost, as the Governor's proposal for half of the fiscal year did not assume a cost.
-Prior to the 2022 Budget Act, both programs had been suspended during the COVID-19 Pandemic through department directive. - Adopts the Cleanup: HCBS Final Rule Directive Authority Cross-Reference Correction May Revision Governor's Trailer Bill Language. - Adopts the Expanding Participant-Directed Services to Include Social Recreation and Camping Services May Revision Governor's Trailer Bill Language. - Approves \$6.2 million General Fund to implement standardized procedures at regional centers for initial intake, assessment, individual program planning, and vendorization; evaluate the availability of common services and supports for individuals served by regional centers, report on intake timelines and outcomes; and address barriers that inhibit access to generic services - Adopts a modified version of the Regional Center Oversight Directive Authority May Revision Governor's Trailer Bill Language, conforming to the above. - Adopts a modified version of the Complex Needs Residential Program May Revision Governor's Trailer Bill Language to further define the Complex Needs Residential Program, including the limit of three homes, clarify that existing state buildings will not be used for these homes, and reject associated extensions of acute crisis unit at Canyon Springs. - Adopts the Federal Education Grant Funding Distribution May Revision Governor's Trailer Bill Language.
+Adopts the Federal Education Grant Funding Distribution May Revision Governor's Trailer Bill Language.